U.S. flag An official website of the United States government

 The descriptions associated with a vulnerability are submitted through the CVE List and are maintained by the CNA (CVE Numbering Authority) responsible for the CVE Record within the CVE Program.
 The NVD has no control over CVE descriptions.
 If you feel that the information is inaccurate, please contact them using the form at https://cveform.mitre.org/.

-The NVD displays CVSS information based on the results of NVD analysis.
+The NVD displays CVSS information based on the results of NVD enrichment.
 If the CNA responsible for the CVE record has provided CVSS information via the CVE List it will be displayed as well.
 In the event the CVSS information provided by both the NVD and the CNA matches, only the CNA provided CVSS information is displayed.
 Users can select which CVSS version they would like to view by using the button toggles.

-Image of Severity
+Image of Metrics

 References